XXXXJL/PostOffice/README.md

 Here is a list of features I will add or look into adding in the near future.
 If you have any features you would like to add feel free to submit a Pull request or email me.

 -	Add the ability to click links, and set the 'Movement Method' of the alert text view.
+-	Make the Material Design buttons stack vertically if the button text > X characters, or by direct specification.

 ## Example